 Everything you need to know about starting exercise

-While we may start a new exercise regime with the best of intentions, even after a period of considerable dedication, life has a tendency to get in the way.
-Over time, we break our good habits, and before we know it months may have gone by without any formal exercise.
-What started as a couple of skipped sessions due to a spell of bad weather may turn into weeks of inactivity.
-But establishing a workout routine and our regaining our former fitness levels is not only possible, it’s achievable and incredibly rewarding.
-Follow our tips to help inspire your return to exercise, whether you’ve had a couple of months off or haven’t set foot in a pair of trainers since a school netball match.
+While we may start a new exercise regime with the best of intentions, life has the tendency to get in the way.
+Over time, we break our good habits, and what started as a couple of skipped sessions due to a spell of bad weather may turn into weeks of inactivity.
+But establishing a workout routine and our regaining our former fitness levels is not only possible, but it’s also achievable and incredibly rewarding.
+Follow our tips to help guide your return to effective exercise, whether you’ve had a couple of months off or haven’t set foot in a pair of trainers since a school netball match.

 What’s up doc?